 STEP 6 Complete the supplemental materials required by the Counseling Program.
 These materials consist of:

-- Three Personal Reference Forms
+- Three Personal Reference Forms (please use the forms provided)

 - Test of Academic Proficiency [formerly the Illinois Basic Skills Test]